Noctis/kickstart-app/docs/HTTP.md

 which will emit it to the Web browser, that made the original request.

 If there were any middleware declared in the route definition, those will be called, in order, prior to calling the action.
 A middleware may generate and return its own response object.
-In such case, the action class' `process()` method will not be called.
+In such case, any further middlewares & the action itself will not be called.

 ## Routes